willemmulder/event/README.md

 	Event::instance('menu.setup')
 		->callback(array($this, 'callback'));

-+> Note: Make sure your callback is publically accessible, otherwise an exception will be thrown.
+> Note: Make sure your callback matches the required delegate (shown below) and is publically accessible, otherwise an exception will be thrown.

-On invoke, your callback will be called and given the contents of the data variable.
+On invoke, your callback will be called and given the event object.
 You need to know what this will be before setting up the callback.

+#### Callback Delegate Method

+Your callback method should be of the same format as:

+	public function callback(Event $event) { }

 ### Invoking events